koldakov/brosfiles/README.md

 ### Google cloud

 1. See [this](https://cloud.google.com/python/django/appengine)
-2. To deploy: `bash bin/deploy` (gcloud is needed).
+2. To deploy: `bash bin/deploy` (gcloud and wget are needed).
+3. Bootstrap should be placed to `base/static/bootstrap/` (deploy command includes this step), libraries can't be downloaded from Google engine.
-3. To resolve the CORS issues:
+4. To resolve the CORS issues:
     - cp configurations/cors.json.template configurations/cors.json with needed values
     - gcloud storage buckets update gs://bucket-name --cors-file=configurations/cors.json